Mold Railway: Wrexham and Minera Joint Railway

-The North Wales Coalfield extended southeastwards from the area, and the Great Western Railway dominated a network of branch lines in the Brymbo area served that part of the coalfield.
+The North Wales Coalfield saw a south-eastward extension from the area, and the Great Western Railway dominated a network of branch lines in the Brymbo area served that part of the coalfield.
 The GWR had a route between Wrexham and Minera (where there were mineral resources), but the route had two rope-worked inclines on it.
 The Wrexham and Minera Railway was a satellite of the GWR, created to provide a route with easier gradients, and it opened in 1862.
-In 1865 the W&MR got authorisation to build a line to Tryddyn, near Coed Talon; the objective was for the GWR to get access to the minerals around Mold.
+In 1865 the W&MR got authorisation in the Wrexham and Minera Railway Act 1865 (28 & 29 Vict. c. cclx) to build a line to Tryddyn, near Coed Talon; the objective was for the GWR to get access to the minerals around Mold.
 This line was called the Wrexham and Minera Extension Railway, but it was never built under that name.
 The following year the LNWR and the GWR agreed to build the connecting line jointly, giving the LNWR access to Brymbo, an important steel-making town on the original W&MR. The line was retitled the Wrexham and Minera Joint Railway, although it did not approach close to either Wrexham or Minera.
-This change was authorised by Act of 11 June 1866.
+This change was authorised by the Wrexham and Minera Railway Act 1866 (29 & 30 Vict. c. lxxxvii) of 11 June 1866.

 There was some delay in building the line, and it actually opened on 27 January 1872.
 By this time the W&MR had been vested in the GWR.
-In a further change of plan, the joint section only reached from Brymbo to a boundary about half way to Coed Talon; North-West of that point the new line was totally LNWR.
+In a further change of plan, the joint section only reached from Brymbo to a boundary about halfway to Coed Talon; north-west of that point the new line was totally LNWR.
 The boundary was at Pantystain, immediately north-west of the level crossing on the present-day A5101 road.
 According to Boyd there was a boundary stone at the location.